-OVI / DUI & Commercial Drivers With CDL
+OVI / DUI & Commercial Drivers In Ohio

-Although limited driving privileges may be granted for driving a non-commercial vehicle, no limited driving privileges will be granted for driving a commercial vehicle during the period of the Administrative License Suspension (A.L.S.).
+Although limited driving privileges may be granted for driving a non-commercial vehicle, no limited driving privileges will be granted for driving a commercial vehicle during the period of the Administrative License Suspension.
 A DUI / OVI attorney can file a motion to stay the A.L.S. and also file an appeal of the A.L.S.
 If a stay is granted, full driving privileges are restored while the case is pending.
-If the appeal is successful, the Administrative License Suspension is terminated, and the CDL is reinstated.The Impact Of DUI / OVI Convictions For CDL Holders
+If the appeal is successful, the Administrative License Suspension is terminated, and the CDL should not be disqualified.The Impact Of DUI / OVI Convictions For CDL Holders

-My practice is focused on DUI / OVI defense, and I have experience representing CDL holders.
-For more information about me, please see my profile, and for details about my practice, please see the firm overview.
-You can also see what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI involving a commercial driver’s license, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+The Dominy Law practice is focused on DUI / OVI defense, and we have experience representing CDL holders.
+For more information about us, please see the firm overview.
+You can also see what our clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to our clients.
+If you would like to discuss how our firm can help with your DUI / OVI involving a commercial driver’s license, EMAIL US or call us at 614-717-1177 to arrange a free consultation.